ASoledadU/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects/README.md

 Methods: things an object can do.
 When you design a class, you think about the data an object will need to know about itself, and you also design the methods that operate on that data.

+If you want to override a method that comes from a superclass, simply redefine the method in the subclass when it needs to change or extend the behavior of that method.

 ### REMEMBER
 A CLASS IS NOT AN OBJECT.
 It's used to construct them.
 It is the blueprint for the object.